• Skip to primary navigation

 What ingredients do you need to make chicken florentine?

 • Boneless, skinless Chicken Breasts - You can use another cut if you prefer.
-If you are using one with skin still on, make sure the skin is crisp before moving on.
+If you are using one with the skin still on, make sure the skin is crisp before moving on.

 • Olive Oil